How Much is an Open Bar at a Wedding: 7 Tight-Budget Tips

 3. Choose Between Flat-Rate Pricing or Billing by Consumption

 For open bars, you can choose a package with flat-rate pricing or opt for pricing by consumption.
-In the former, there’s a fixed rate for each adult guest for a set time (can be per hour or the whole duration of the wedding reception).
+In flat-rate pricing, there’s a fixed rate for each adult guest for a set time (can be per hour or the whole duration of the wedding reception).

-Flat-rate pricing is a better option if you already have a final guest list ready at hand and you’re unfamiliar with their drinking habits.
+Flat-rate pricing is a better option if you have a finalized guest list and you’re unfamiliar with their drinking habits.
 Bar caterers usually quote a price per guest.

 On the other hand, in billing by consumption, you get charged based on the number of drinks each guest consumes.
-This alternative is best if you’re aware that the invitees aren’t particularly heavy drinkers.
+This option is best if you’re aware that the guests aren’t heavy drinkers.

 4. Determine What Type of Open Bar You Want